Progress on the National Housing Strategy | A Place to Call Home

 Federal Community Housing Initiative Opens in new tab

-Funding and support for housing providers and their low-income tenants.
-The Federal Community Housing Initiative supports federally administered community housing projects reaching the end of their operating agreements from past social and affordable housing programs.
+The Federal Community Housing Initiative provides funding and support for housing providers and their low-income tenants.
+The initiative supports federally administered community housing projects reaching the end of their operating agreements from past social and affordable housing programs.

 provided in rent assistance